 Don't let a needle phobia scare you away from acupuncture.
 We specialize in a technique called Teishin acupuncture.
 The special instruments used in this technique does not penetrate the skin at all -- while providing the same benefits as other forms of acupuncture.

 As effective a combination as chiropractic care and acupuncture are in the treatment of sciatica, they aren't the only tools at our disposal.
 We can create a multi-modal treatment plan for you that also makes use of corrective exercises (to strengthen back support), physiotherapy, and ongoing lifestyle advice to help you get the upper hand over sciatica once and for all.

-You won't find many Omaha chiropractors who can bring both spinal adjustments and acupuncture to bear on your sciatica symptoms.
+You won't find many West Omaha chiropractors who can bring both spinal adjustments and acupuncture to bear on your sciatica symptoms.
 Call our chiropractor in Omaha at (402) 964-0300 to schedule an appointment and find out if this exciting combination makes sense for you!